-- Newly appointed Headteacher. - Newly appointed Leadership Team compromising two Deputy Headteachers and nine Assistant Headteachers. - A three-year Key Stage 4 and a six-period school day comprising of an increased number of double periods. - Formative assessment becoming embedded across the curriculum ensuring students have a clear understanding of their 'next steps'. - An alternative pathway for vocational Key Stage 4 learners providing high quality vocational provision. - An extended day for Year 11 and Year 13 students to 5pm Monday Thursday. - Since September 2020, a relaunched 'high performers' programme to boost the aspirations, independence and career prospects of our high performing students. - A Chelsea FC Girls' Sixth Form Football Academy which now competes in the National Football Youth League. - A comprehensive Easter revision programme for students in Years 11 and 13. - Significant investment in the school's site and infrastructure. - An extra fortnight's holiday with a two week October half term and a seven week summer holiday.
+- New Headteacher - New Leadership Team compromising two Deputy Headteachers and nine Assistant Headteachers - Significant investment in the school's site and infrastructure - An extended day for Year 11 and Year 13 students to 5pm Monday Thursday. - A comprehensive Easter revision programme for students in Years 11, 12 and 13 - A three-year Key Stage 4 and a six-period school day comprising of an increased number of double periods - Formative assessment becoming embedded across the curriculum ensuring students have a clear understanding of their 'next steps'. - An alternative pathway for vocational Key Stage 4 learners providing high quality vocational provision - A Chelsea FC Girls' Sixth Form Football Academy which now competes in the National Football Youth League. - An extra fortnight's holiday with a two week October half term and a seven week summer holiday. - From September 2020, a relaunched 'high performers' programme to boost the aspirations, independence and career prospects of our high performing students.

-In 2019, Blenheim was characterised as a 'good' school following a Section 5 Ofsted inspection.
+In May 2019, Blenheim was characterised as a 'good' school following a Section 5 Ofsted inspection.
 Please click here to read the Ofsted Report.
 Ofsted commented that the vast majority of the school's previous weaknesses had been rectified and that the school now had excellent capacity to continue improving.
 The Headteacher, Mr A A Bodell, has made a long term commitment to Blenheim.

 Blenheim converted to Academy Status in March 2012 and has developed many community and primary school links.
-Blenheim is a well-resourced school and is fortunate to have outstanding facilities including modern buildings, large grounds, an AstroTurf pitch, bespoke sixth form facilities and grass football and rugby pitches.
+Blenheim is a well-resourced school and is fortunate to have outstanding facilities including large grounds, grass football and rugby pitches and an AstroTurf pitch.
 The school has a significant capital reserve with complete autonomy to invest.
-Together with a very supportive and well qualified governing body the school has invested significantly in several areas, not least in the appointment of high-quality practitioners and site infrastructure.
-Our buildings have recently received an internal £350,000 face lift.
+Together with a very supportive governing body the school has moved quickly and invested significantly in several areas, not least in the appointment of high-quality practitioners and site infrastructure.
+Our buildings are modern and recently received an internal £350,000 face lift.
 Visitors now comment on the calm, purposeful learning environment that pervades.
 Blenheim has an iPad for learning scheme through which 98% of students own an iPad.
-Naturally, teaching staff need to be willing to engage with new technologies and to want to develop their pedagogy.
+Naturally, teaching staff need to be willing to engage with new technologies and to want to develop themselves.